azdavis/azdavis.net/posts/en/japanese-resources.md

 have example sentences and explanations in English.

-I like this one because it doesn't just try to answer the question 'How do I say this common thing from english' necessarily.
+I like this one because it doesn't just try to answer the question 'How do I say this common thing from English' necessarily.
 It instead teaches Japanese grammar from the foundations.

 A good example of the difference between this approach and the 'usual' approach is how the 'regular' and 'polite' forms are taught with each approach.

 In Japanese, there is a 'regular' form and a 'polite' form of verbs.
 Most textbooks/resources will start by teaching the polite form, because this form is